AmineLeCepe/OsuBackgroundNuker/README.md

 Python script that fetches all of the beatmaps in your Osu! song folder, then deletes all of the background images in order to save space.

-The background images are directly deleted, not moved to the recycle bin.
+The background images are immediately deleted, not moved to the recycle bin.

 ## How to run